Custom Message Lambda Trigger

-Amazon Cognito invokes this trigger before sending an email or phone verification
+Amazon Cognito invokes this trigger before it sends an email or phone verification message or a multi-factor authentication (MFA) code.
+You can customize the message dynamically with your custom message trigger.

 The request includes codeParameter

-placeholder for the code that's being delivered to the user.
+placeholder for the code that Amazon Cognito delivers to the user.
 Insert the

 codeParameter

-string into the message body, at the position where you want
+string into the message body where you want the verification

 string with the actual verification code.